TehShrike/sheetsy/readme.md

 ## `promise = getSheet(key, id, [getFunction])`

-Given a `key` string and an `id` string from the document results, returns a Promise that resolves to a sheets object:
+Given a `key` string and an `id` string from the workbook results, returns a Promise that resolves to a sheets object:

 ```js
 getSheet('14uk6kljx-tpGJeObmi22DkAyVRFK5Z1qKmSXy1ewuHs', '0d6').then(sheet => {